-This chart summarizes the taxability6 of sales transactions with the Federal Government or federal employees using the GSA SmartPay® program, the unique prefixes and account numbers on each card, and a brief description of the government designed artwork and wording on the card.
-See next page for a sample of the types of credit cards in use.
+This chart summarizes the taxability of sales transactions with the federal government or federal employees using the GSA SmartPay3 program and the unique prefixes and account numbers on each card.
+See the next page for a sample of the types of credit cards in use.